bifurcationkit/BifurcationKit.jl/docs/src/index.md

 # Example 5: the Swift-Hohenberg equation on the GPU

 Here we give an example where the continuation can be done **entirely** on the GPU.

 We choose the 2d Swift-Hohenberg as an example and consider a larger grid.
+See **Example 2** above for more details.
 Solving the sparse linear problem in $v$

 $$-(I+\Delta)^2 v+l\cdot v +2\nu uv-3u^2v = rhs$$